Pharmaceutical companies work with synthetic and plant-derived mescaline and how this may impact practitioners.

 The IPCI Board of Directors has chosen to focus on the conservation of peyote explicitly.
 We do not take a position on the use of or legalization of synthetic mescaline which is derived from a lab and never extracted from Peyote.
 We do not believe any extraction of peyote should be legalized.
 We do not engage with pharmaceutical companies that are working with mescaline either.

-There is a concept laid down by the United Nations worked on by Indigenous leaders for over 30 years that states that any business making a profit off of a synthetic molecule that is made from a medicine should be sharing its profit back to the Indigenous stewards of that medicine.
+We believe that in the United States or abroad all effort should be aligned with the concept laid down by the United Nations worked on by Indigenous leaders for over 30 years.
+It states that any business making a profit off of a synthetic molecule that is made from a medicine should be sharing its profit back to the Indigenous stewards of that medicine.
 As important as this is, IPCI is not receiving any funds from companies in this manner.

 As IPCI implements strategies for an abundant future for peyote we have to take into account the ecological, cultural, and political considerations.
 The peyote policy and regulatory frameworks impact our ability to access medicine in a sustainable way and work to regenerate and reconnect both the native habitat and peyote communities.
-Our basic position is that Native Americans need to take the lead on setting policy and regulatory frameworks and that the broader communities can get behind their leadership on these issues.
+Our position and strongly considered belief is that Native Americans and Indigenous Peyote Peoples need to take the lead on setting any policy and regulatory frameworks.
+Mainstream society can honor that leadership on these issues.

 Thus IPCI leadership does not recommend including peyote and efforts that are more generalized across medicines but rather allow changes to emerge from Indigenous cultural perspectives.

 There are a number of issues with the current regulatory framework, we are working to look at how non-federally recognized tribes are ensured their access.